January 24, 2019 | Purdue Global | Updated December 23, 2020

-If you think the only people who need to understand finance are those who work in banking, it's time you reconsidered your worldview.
+If you think the only people who need to understand finance are those who work in banking, it's time to reconsider your worldview.
 Whether you realize it or not, there's a good chance that you use finance every day.
-Studying finance, it turns out, can have a huge impact on your life—and it's probably not as difficult as you might think.
+Studying finance, it turns out, can have a huge impact on your life — and it's probably not as challenging as you might think.

 What Is Finance?